-“I ain’t here for no reason”: Stories of Sikh-American Resilience
+"I Ain’t Here For No Reason": Stories Of Sikh-American Resilience

 “Resources such as voting rights, and even materials around health care access, get denied to the Punjabi community,” says Kaur, “and so we want to make sure that our community gets those resources.”

 As young Sikhs in America, we find ourselves translating Punjabi into English and English into Punjabi all the time.
 We aren’t just translating words, but ideas, beliefs, and traditions.
 We’re transitioning between worlds.
-We’re acting as code switchers, like, Jupp Gill.
+We’re acting as code switchers, like Jupp Gill.

 Gill shaves his head so he’s bald, but sometimes he ties a turban.
 This is unusual because most Sikhs who tie turbans have long hair underneath.
 It means Gill can switch identities with ease.
-He says, “I live between two worlds.
-It’s weird.”
+“I live between two worlds.
+It’s weird,” he says.
 It’s definitely tricky, living in that sliver of space between Punjab and America.

 Gill describes himself as a big big brown man with a beard.
 He says he gets racially profiled almost everywhere he goes.
 “At the airport, I like to slide in a joke or two,” says Gill.
 “I used to wear this shirt that said, ‘100% randomly searched at the following airports,’ with a map of literally every single airport on it.
 Every time I get patted down, I ask them if I have to tip for the massage because it’s an intense experience.”